mazunki/ScrewdriverPlugin/README.md

 Use scripts to compile classes and jar-files for usage, make sure to download the necessary libraries/resources from Spigot.
 Further information found in lib folder.

+Nothing else than the latest version of jre8-OpenJDK-8-headless (1.8 64 bit) is necessary to compile the files.